CURLING RINK LINER HITS MARK- WESTERN PRODUCER

-REDWATER, Alta. - After spending hours painting, repainting, flooding and reflooding the sheets of ice at his local curling club, Kevin Grumetza thought there had to be a better way to make a curling rink.
+REDWATER, Alta– After spending hours painting, repainting, flooding and refolding the sheets of ice at his local curling club, Kevin Grumetza thought there had to be a better way to make a curling rink.

-It was during the middle of the night after a late night painting session that the part-time farmer came up with his idea of the printed rink liner.
+It was during the middle of the night after a late night painting session that the part-time farmer cam up with his idea of the printed rink liner.

 “I thought this isn’t fun any more.
 There has to be a better way,” said Grumetza of Thorhild, Alta.

 Grumetza first envisioned a gigantic roll of paper towel.
-He knew it had to be white and knew it needed to be made of mesh to let the water and cold through.
+He knew it had to be shite and knew it needed to be made of mesh to let the water and cold through.

-Two years later, almost 100 curling rinks and one hockey arena from Alberta to Italy have thrown away their paintbrush and replaced it with his mesh rink liner.
+ten years later, almost 100 curling rinks ad one hockey arena from Alberta to Italy have thrown away their paintbrush and replaced it with his mesh rink liner.

 Instead of spending two weeks painting lines on the three sheets of ice at Redwater’s curling rink, the reusable rink liners were rolled out in 11 minutes.
 By the next day, curlers were on the ice.

-It took seven hours to place, cut and tack the 11 pieces of rink liner in the 1,530 sq. metre hockey arena and three days to make the ice instead of the usual two weeks.
+It took seven hours to place, cut and tack the 11 pieces of rink liner in the 1,530 square meter hockey arena and three days to make the ice instead of the usual two weeks.

 The rink liner looks like a large sheet of Aida cloth, the same open-weave material used in cross stitching or hooked rugs.
 Grumetza said one of the biggest challenges was convincing a printer to take on the monumental task of printing the long mesh sheets.

-"It's a very versatile product," said McRae who has been contracted by several surrounding municipalities and small towns to analyze the liners and report back.
+“It’s a very versatile product” said McRaw who has been contracted by several surrounding municipalities and small towns to analyze the liners and report back.

 McRae said the mesh lets the cold through easier so that the temperature of the ice making equipment doesn’t need to be as cold and a solid ice surface can be made with less water.